facebookresearch/mmf/docs/source/tutorials/dataset.rst

         def get_item(self, idx):
             # Get item is like your normal __getitem__ in PyTorch Dataset.
 Based on id
             # return a sample.
 Check VQA2Dataset implementation if you want to see how
-            # to do caching in Pythia
+            # to do caching in MMF
             data = self.questions[idx]

             # Each call to get_item from dataloader returns a Sample class object which